 Lavender is also a flowering herb that belongs to the family of mints.
 Randomized controlled trial shows that lavender can improve generalized anxiety disorder and other mental health problems like depression.
 A lot of people choose lavender as a complementary and alternative medicine to help them calm their nerves, reduce stress, and relieve anxiety symptoms.
 It can also help people who are undergoing cognitive behavioral therapy for anxiety disorders.
 They use the herb in the following methods:

 - Using them as aromatherapy oil

 - Adding the flowers and oils to their baths

-- Mixing its oils with other essential oils for massage
+- Mixing its oils with other essential massage oils

-The lavender essential oil is composed of chemicals known as terpenes.
+The Lavender essential oil is composed of chemicals known as terpenes.
 One particular study done in 2017 suggested that two types of terpenes – linalyl acetate and linalool – have been shown to produce a calming effect on some of the brain’s chemical receptors, meaning it can possibly help if you have anxiety disorder.

 Below are some frequently asked questions and answers about St. John’s Wort and its effects on anxiety.

 Does St John’s Wort Help with Stress?

 St. John’s Wort is an herbal supplement that has been known for centuries as a treatment for several mental health illnesses.
 Up until today, it is primarily utilized as an over-the-counter solution to treat mild to moderate depression, mild anxiety, sleep deprivation, and occasionally seasonal affective disorder.